 To change your logo go to the 'Page Master' under the 'Design' menu

-Drimnin is literally at the end of the road, if you are coming by land, and a very long, single track road it is too curling round the remarkably isolated and unpopulated part of Scotland called Morvern.
-You can appreciate why people used the sea in these parts, it is a mere three miles by boat - and ferry - to Tobermory.
+Drimnin is literally at the end of the road, if you are coming by land, and a very long, single-track road it is too curling round the remarkably isolated and unpopulated part of Scotland called Morvern.
+You can appreciate why people connected up by sea in these parts, it is a mere three miles by boat — and ferry — to Tobermory.

-The estate is now building a distillery, so maybe another reason to anchor here in the future.
-The estate website is highly attractive, holiday cottages to let, guided walks, all that sort of thing.
+The estate has now built a distillery with the first products due in 2020, so maybe another reason to anchor here in the future.
+Their website is highly attractive, holiday cottages to let, guided walks, all that sort of thing.

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add — by clicking HERE

 The view down the Sound of Mull from Bonnavoulin Bay, just to the east of Drimnin itself